HiLab-git/WORD/README.md

 # <div align=center> [WORD: A large scale dataset, benchmark and clinical applicable study for abdominal organ segmentation from CT image](https://arxiv.org/pdf/2111.02403.pdf)</div>
 <!-- * [**New**] **We further annotate several open available and unseen datasets (20 cases from MSD Liver, 20 cases from MSD Pancras, and more than 1k unseen cases from multi-centers) to evaluate the robustness and generalization of deep learning methods.
 In addition, we build a dataset with more than 3.5k abdominal CT volumes pseudo labels for academic research (self-/semi-/weakly-supervised learning and pseudo labeling), looking forward to the collaboration, please email me at any time.**
 * Note that all the emails about the download permission of WORD will be handled after the paper is accepted, all information will be updated in time in this repo, please don't send them multiple times!!! -->
-* This repo provides the codebase and dataset of work **WORD: A large scale dataset, benchmark and clinical applicable study for abdominal organ segmentation from CT image**, and **the download requirement will be approved after the paper is accepted, stay tuned !!!**
+* This repo provides the codebase and dataset of work **WORD: A large scale dataset, benchmark and clinical applicable study for abdominal organ segmentation from CT image**.
+Now, this work has been fully accepted by **Medical Image Analysis**, so each download requirement will be approved **within two days**.
 <!-- * Now, we are preparing an online evaluation server for the fair and open research if you have experience with it or want to join or provide some support to this project, please contact us !!! -->
 * Some information about the **WORD** dataset is  presented in the following:
 <div align=center>Fig. 1.
 An example in the WORD dataset.<img src="./figures/show_data_info.png"></div>